saikrishna644/java_DSA/README.md

-# java_DSA
+# java_dsa
-this repo is create for learning DSA using java
+this repo is created for learning DSA using java